tkambler/tubecast/README.md

 ## To-Do

 - Determine why / fix issue wherein artwork is not being attached to individual episodes.
+- Add support for pulling videos from YouTube channels.
 - Implement the ability to assign an optional username / password to your podcast.

 ## Related Resources